 SECTION 11.020.
-PLANNING COMMISSION ACTION ON VARIANCE OR

-EXCEPTION.
-In granting or denying a variance or exception, the Planning Commission shall make a written record of its findings and the facts in connection with, and shall describe the variance or exception granted and the conditions designated.
+ACTION ON VARIANCE OR EXCEPTION.
+In granting or denying a variance or exception, a written record of findings and the facts in connection with shall describe the variance or exception granted and the conditions designated.
 The county shall keep the findings on file as a matter of public record, and a copy of the variance or exception granted and the conditions thereof shall be recorded together with the final plat by the developer.